AnAncientForce/LunarSpawner/README.md

 3. Specify your UID in `options.py`
 4. Run `Setup.bat`
 5. Once dependencies have installed successfully, run `python main.py` or `Run.bat`

+## How it works

+The command is generated via the interface and is sent to the `LunarCore.jar` Command Prompt window by emulating the user copying and pasting it manually.

 ## How to use